Archive

 Comprehensive Vocabulary

-Students learn context clue strategies to problem-solve the meanings of unknown words.
+Students can learn context clue strategies to problem-solve the meanings of unknown words.
 But wouldn’t it be more precise to use the dictionary?
 No. The dictionary is a fine tool and should be used to look up words that are critical to the comprehension of any reading.
-However, the dictionary is not a practical tool for reading at the 5% unknown words reading level.
-Often, the definition frequently does not fit the connotative meaning of the word as used in the reading passage.
+However, the dictionary is not a practical tool for reading complex, domain-specific text.
+However, often the definition frequently does not fit the connotative meaning of the word as used in the reading passage.
 Additionally, there are often multiple definitions—which one fits?
 Context always determines meaning.
 Also, looking up one in every twenty words adversely affects comprehension.
 Time spent looking up words is reductive.
 The few minutes it takes to look up and internalize the definition could be better spent reading more text, because the more words read provides more exposure and practice—the keys to efficient vocabulary acquisition.

 So, learning and practicing context clue strategies makes sense.
 Context clue strategies can be internalized with sufficient practice and can be flexibly applied by skillful readers to figure out the meaning of many unknown words without adversely impacting comprehension.
 The best way to apply context clue strategies is to learn the problem-solving strategies detailed in FP’S BAG SALE.
 When readers come to an unknown word, they apply the relevant steps of the FP’S BAG SALE strategy to get a good clue about the meaning of an unknown word.
 Download this strategy and two accompanying worksheets with answers.